 - Conduct a Soil Test: Test for pH levels, nutrient composition, and drainage capacity to ensure it supports your intended crops.

-- Match the Soil to Your Crop: For instance, onions thrive in well-drained loamy soil, while maize requires fertile, deep soils.
+- Match the Soil to Your Crop: Onions thrive in well-drained loamy soil, while maize requires fertile, deep soils.

 A legally binding lease agreement protects both the landowner and the farmer.
 Key aspects to check:

-- Lease Duration: In Kenya, farmland leases range from 1 year to 99 years.
+- Lease Duration: Farmland leases range from 1 year to 99 years in Kenya.
 Ensure it aligns with your farming plans.

 - Payment Terms: Some landowners prefer monthly, annual, or lump-sum payments—choose a plan that suits your cash flow.